Mount Urah, Queensland: Geography

+The Mary River forms most of the eastern boundary, while Ooramera Creek forms the north-eastern boundary as it flows to join the Mary.

+Mount Urah is in the south-west of the locality (25.8306°S 152.3512°E) rising to 606 m above sea level.

+Glenbar National Park is in the west of the locality with four sections of Glenbar State Forest throughout the locality.
+Apart from these protected areas, the predominant land use is grazing on native vegetation.

 History

 The locality takes its name from the mountain in the west of the locality.
 The mountain takes its name from the Kabi language word euro meaning a species of scrub vine or yurru meaning Flagellaria indica.